 Plans favoring employees

-If your plan favors highly compensated or key employees, you must include the value of the benefits they could have selected in their wages.
+If your plan favors highly compensated or key employees regarding their eligibility to participate, you must include the value of the benefits they could have selected in their wages.

-A highly compensated employee is someone who is an officer or shareholder owning more than 5% of the voting power.
+A highly compensated employee is an officer or shareholder owning more than 5% of the voting power.
 If someone meets these descriptions, their spouse or dependents are also considered highly compensated.

-A key employee in 2021 is an officer who earns an annual pay of more than $185,000 or an employee who is either a 5% owner or a 1% owner who earns more than $150,000.
-If more than 25% of the nontaxable benefits you provide for all employees goes towards key employees, it favors them.
+A key employee is an officer who earns an annual pay of more than $185,000 or an employee who is either a 5% owner or a 1% owner who earns more than $150,000 (2021).
+If more than 25% of the nontaxable benefits you provide for all employees go toward key employees, it favors them.

 Simple cafeteria plans

 Some businesses can offer a simple cafeteria plan to their employees.
 With a simple cafeteria plan, you don’t need to worry about favoring highly compensated or key employees.
-You must contribute benefits on behalf of each employee.
+Instead, you must contribute benefits on behalf of each employee.

 To offer a simple cafeteria plan, you have to qualify.
 If you employed an average of 100 or fewer employees during either of the two previous years or if you expect to employ an average of 100 or fewer employees in the current year, you are eligible.

 Employees who worked at least 1,000 hours in the previous plan year are eligible.
-If you want, you can exclude employees who are under the age of 21, have worked for you for less than one year, are covered under a collective bargaining agreement, or are nonresident aliens who are paid outside the United States.
+If you want, you can exclude employees who:

 For employees included under your simple cafeteria plan, you must make the same contributions for each worker.
 You can choose from providing: